Analytics - Section

 Depending on your privileges, you can access and modify these reports, adding or removing filters, metrics, and dimensions, and then save the report page modifications as a new custom explorer (see Privilege Management, Privilege Reference, Reviewing and Managing Usage Analytics Explorers, Usage Analytics Dimensions, and Usage Analytics Metrics).

 On the Reports page of the Analytics section of the administration console navigation menu, there are three pre-configured Explorers to help you rapidly highlight specific analytics data aspects.

 This explorer helps evaluate the level of adoption of the search solution by presenting Click Event Count and Search Event Count data and listing the top user queries (see Measuring User Adoption).
 The report is thus useful to identify what users are looking for the most.

-This explorer helps identify relevance issues by highlighting the most frequent queries with the poorest Relevance Index based on the Click Event Count and Average Click Rank to help you focus on top occurrences that do not return relevant results first (see Identifying Relevance Issues).
+This explorer helps identify relevance issues by highlighting the most frequent queries with the poorest Relevance Index based on the Click Event Count and Average Click Rank to help you focus on top occurrences that don’t return relevant results first (see Identifying Relevance Issues).

-This explorer highlights frequent queries with no results to help you identify potential content gaps, which is content that does not exist yet (see Identifying Content Gaps).
+This explorer highlights frequent queries with no results to help you identify potential content gaps, which is content that doesn’t exist yet (see Identifying Content Gaps).